Yesterday I bought new tennis shoes. In my cart, the shoes were $80.

 There is one final step before you check out: Use the best cash back or rewards credit card.

-Especially when it comes to travel, dining, entertainment, and grocery stores; I’m partial to the Visa® Inspire Cash Back Signature Card which gives you up to 3% cash back.
-You’ll earn 1% cash back on every other purchase.
+Especially when it comes to travel, dining, entertainment, and grocery stores; I’m partial to the Visa® Inspire Cash Back Signature Card, which gives you up to 3% cash back1skip to disclosure.
+You’ll earn 1% cash back on every other purchase*skip to disclosure.

 Cards that offer rotating quarterly bonuses are often great to have in your wallet.